gfonteno/oci/oci-vtaps-flow-logs/lab3/lab3.md

       ![vtap-navigation](images/vtap-navigation.png)

-2. In the menu that opens, we need to input data into multiple fields.
-Unless specified otherwise in this tutorial, leave the fields with the **Default** input.
+2. In the menu that opens, unless specified otherwise in this tutorial, leave the fields with their **Default** input.

     * Click **"Create VTAP"**